Michaelangel007/perl_crap_reference/README.md

 |`test3opt6 -j8`|OpenMP 8 threads        | 0.009s |      3,073,326 |

-The hashing proves that this program is CPU bound -- the majority of time is checking to see if an word is unique; that is, does this word exist in the unique word list?
-If not, add it.
+The hashing proves that this program is CPU bound -- the majority of time is checking to see:

+ * Is a word is unique; that is, does this word exist in the unique word list?
+ * If not, add it.

 While the single threaded optimized C version is half as slow as the Perl reference version